Doctoral Programme in Clinical Psychology

-The aims of the Programme are to develop Clinical Psychologists from a range of backgrounds with excellent knowledge and flexible skills who will deliver a first class clinical service, deliver innovative clinical research, and lead the profession in future decades.
+The aims of the Programme are to develop Clinical Psychologists from a range of backgrounds with excellent knowledge and flexible skills who will deliver a first class clinical service, conduct innovative clinical research, and lead the profession in future decades.
 We believe in putting the scientist-practitioner model into practice across all aspects of the programme.
 The primary theoretical orientation of the programme is cognitive behavioural and the secondary model is systemic theory.
-We expect you to learn to master the evidence base, critique it, and be able to deliver evidence-based therapies in a range of clinical settings.
+We expect you to learn to master the evidence base, critique it, and be able to competently deliver evidence-based therapies in a range of clinical settings.
 However, we recognise that Clinical Psychologists are often working with people or problems where evidence is weak or absent, and we teach you how to approach formulation and intervention in a scientific manner by drawing more widely on your knowledge of psychological theories and processes.
 You will also develop your leadership skills across the course of training in clinical practice placements and also through dedicated teaching sessions.
 New for 2022 is a stronger emphasis on equality, diversity, and inclusion throughout all aspects of the learning experience.

 Applicants are selected on the basis of their potential to train successfully as Clinical Psychologists.
 There are a number of criteria which must be met in order for an applicant to be considered.
 These are:

 The programme is fully committed to equal opportunities for all students and follows the principles set out in the University of Southampton's Equal Opportunities Policy Statement.
 All individuals are selected and treated on the basis of their relevant merits and abilities.
-We welcome applications from students with disabilities and have experience of making adjustments necessary for disabled students to complete the programme.
-However, please note that we do not currently invite applicants for interview on the basis of the "Two Ticks" scheme.
+We welcome applications from students with disabilities and have experience of making adjustments necessary for students with disabilities to complete the programme.
+Please note, however, that we do not currently invite applicants for interview on the basis of the disability guaranteed interview scheme.